-EMERGENCY PROCEDURES FOR AN

-EARTHQUAKE OR OTHER MAJOR DISASTER
+EMERGENCY PROCEDURES FOR AN EARTHQUAKE OR OTHER MAJOR DISASTER

-1. Drop, Cover, and Hold: At the start of the drill, the Principal will make an announcement.
-All students, staff, and visitors should drop, cover, and hold under their desks or tables.

-2. Remain: Remain in the sheltered position for at least 60 seconds.
-At this point, you can open your envelope for directions.

-3. Triage people in your immediate area: Follow Simple Triage Training and mark students with appropriate RED, YELLOW, GREEN, or BLACK dots, tape or markers depending on their injuries.
+- 1. Drop, Cover, and Hold: At the start of the drill, the Principal will make an announcement.
+All students, staff, and visitors should drop, cover, and hold under their desks or tables. - 2.
+Remain: Remain in the sheltered position for at least 60 seconds.
+At this point, you can open your envelope for directions. - 3.
+Triage people in your immediate area: Follow Simple Triage Training and mark students with appropriate RED, YELLOW, GREEN, or BLACK dots, tape or markers depending on their injuries.
 These supplies are in the Emergency Bins in each classroom.
 Mark as follows: Red: Needs immediate assistance.
 Stay with injured and wait for search and rescue.
-Yellow: Delayed injury such as burns or broken bones - take to triage area for assistance.
+Yellow: Delayed injury such as burns or broken bones take to triage area for assistance.
 Green: Walk to triage area for basic first aid.
 Black: No pulse detected, no longer living.
-Leave in room.

-All triage people should be taken to triage in front of the main gym.

-- 4. Notify your teacher "buddy" (as needed): Every room should have a designated "buddy" -- that is, the room next door to yours.
+Leave in room. - All triage people should be taken to triage in front of the main gym. - 4.
+Notify your teacher "buddy" (as needed): Every room should have a designated "buddy" -- that is, the room next door to yours.
 In the event that a student is injured and the teacher needs to stay behind, the teacher should hand off the evacuation of their class to their "buddy" while they stay with the injured and await search and rescue. - 5.
+Fill out EOC form to report missing students, injured students and structural damages.
+You will drop this form off to your Row Monitor at your primary evacuation location. - 6.
 Evacuate: Take your students, your clipboard, and emergency bin and evacuate.
-Make sure you take the safest route to your regular evacuation location (Fire Drill location: Row 1, Row 2, etc.) 6.
-Roll: Take roll when you arrive at your evacuation location.
-If you are missing any students, you must report their names to your Row Monitor and mark your attendance sheet with an "M".
-If a student was absent, mark them with an "A".
-Take out your EOC form, complete it, and then turn it in to your Row Monitor.
-Keep your roll sheet with you.
-You will need to take roll again when you go to the football field.

-7. Assembly Areas:

-- a.
-Teachers Once you have checked in with your Row Monitor, and given them your EOC form (reporting injuries and missing), you need to take your students to the football field, which will serve as our student release center for parents.
-For the sake of the drill and keeping students with their classes, each wing has a designated area on the football field.
-Refer to the diagram in your evacuation materials to find the location for your classroom wing.
-In a true emergency, students would break out by alphabet.
-Signs would be posted in the same sections on the football field. - b.
-Teachers with Assigned Duties (First Aid, Search and Rescue, etc.) After taking roll, tell the Row Monitor about any missing students, and give them the EOC form.
-Then give your room buddy your roll sheet and have your room buddy take your students out to the football field.
-You then need to report to the Command Center in the quad. - c.
-ROW MONITORS: Once all of your classrooms have been accounted for, bring the EOC forms to Daniella Quinones or Heather Morelli at the Command Center.

-8. Report: Teachers will retake attendance once they are on the football field.
-Teachers will give their roll sheets to the Student Supervisor, who will be located at the gate next to the multiuse field.

-9. Command Center will be the Administration Office - If the Administration Office sustains damage, it will be relocated to the quad.
-Triage will be set up in front of the main gym.

-10. All Clear: The bell will ring for all-clear once all row monitors have reported to Daniella Quinones with the EOC forms and all buildings have been checked for trapped personnel and students.

-11. Evaluation: After the drill, you will be emailed an evaluation of the drill.
-Please fill out this form ASAP so administration can use this information to make modifications for next year's drill.
+Make sure you take the safest route to your regular evacuation location (Fire Drill "Row" location) and turn in your EOC form to the first row monitor or supervisor you see.
+Keep your roster printout with you.
+You will need to take roll again when you go to Phase Two evacuation location: the football field. - 7.
+Phase Two Evacuation Location (Football Field): - a.
+Teachers Check the Phase 2 Map for your assigned location.
+Each wing has a designated area on the football field.
+Look for signs to mark locations on the field.
+Be prepared to take roll again once your class lines up on the field. - b.
+Teachers with Assigned Duties (First Aid, Search and Rescue, etc.) After checking in with your buddy teacher, hand off your EOC form, roster and your class to your buddy teacher so they can evacuate together.
+Once that occurs, please report to the Command Center in the quad. - c.
+ROW MONITORS: Once all of your classrooms in your primary "row" evacuation area have been accounted for, bring the EOC forms to Assistant Principals at the Command Center.
+Then, report to the secondary phase evacuation (football field). - 8.
+Rosters for Attendance Collecting: Teachers will retake attendance once they are on the football field.
+Teachers will give their roll sheets to their Row Monitor or Student Supervisor on the football field. - 9.
+Command Center will be the Administration Office If the Administration Office sustains damage, it will be relocated to the quad.
+Triage will be set up in front of the main gym. - 10.
+All Clear: The bell will ring for all-clear once all row monitors have reported to Daniella Quinones with the EOC forms and all buildings have been checked for trapped personnel and students. - 11.
+Evaluation: After the drill, you will be emailed an evaluation of the drill.
+Please fill out this form ASAP so the Administration can use this information to make modifications for next year's drill.